Qvcool/PhotoGallery/README.md

 # PhotoGallery
-PhotoGallery is a standalone JavaScript plugin that can be used to create simple photo galleries very easily.
+PhotoGallery is a standalone JavaScript plugin that is used to create simple photo galleries.
 ## [Demo](https://jsfiddle.net/zjvtydo2/embedded/result/)
 ## Installation
 To include PhotoGallery in an HTML webpage, download `photogallery.min.js` from this GitHub repository, and add this tag to your header (with the path to `photogallery.min.js` in place of `path/to/photogallery.min.js`):